dersuchendee/tiktok-tropification/README.md

-# BookTok *Enemies-to-Lovers* Dataset: Tropes as Prescriptive Devices
+# BookTok *Enemies-to-Lovers* Dataset: Literary Tropes as Prescriptive Devices

 Dataset of TikTok BookTok content collected to support the observational case study on literary tropes as prescriptive devices reported in the paper below.